sepehrkr/SpaceVLM/README.md

 ### `./data`
 - Contains the datasets required to run the scripts.
 - Please refer to the `README.md` file in the `./data` directory for instructions on downloading the necessary datasets.

+### `./data`
+- Contains the baseline models required to run the scripts.
+- Please refer to the `README.md` file in the `./model` directory for instructions on downloading the necessary models.

 ### `./Retrieval`
 - Contains code for running the **Retrieval** experiments described in the paper.